Clarifie/BonkSoA/README.md

 - an image of the map

 ### Usage
-Clone repository then `npm install` in the working directory
+~~Clone repository then `npm install` in the working directory~~ do not need three.js for this branch, ignore js file.